 MagVAR locates existing magnetic data and commissions new airborne and marine magnetic surveys.
 We also monitor disturbance fields with 3-component mobile ground stations.
-Wellbore QC analysis services provide confidence in MWD surveys and the final wellbore position.
+Wellbore Quality Control and survey analysis services by our Surcon Realtime Center provide confidence in MWD surveys and the final wellbore position.

 For a given oil field location, MagVAR searches for existing public and proprietary magnetic surveys.
 See our list of non-exclusive aeromagnetic surveys owned or distributed by MagVAR.